nikunjkothiya/p2p-file-share/README.md

 - Firefox uses `manifest.firefox.json`
 - Safari uses `manifest.safari.json`

-Before packaging for Firefox or Safari, use the matching manifest as the active `manifest.json`.
+Before testing or packaging for Firefox or Safari, use the matching manifest as the active `manifest.json`.

 ## How The Connection Works